Die Pratermizzi

 Die Pratermizzi (literally, "Mizzi of the Prater") is an Austrian silent drama film directed by Gustav Ucicky in 1926, released in January 1927, and starring Anny Ondra, Igo Sym and Nita Naldi.
 The film was long believed lost until its rediscovery in 2005.
 The film's art direction was by Artur Berger and Emil Stepanek.
+This was the last major film role of Nita Naldi, whose career did not survive the advent of the talkies.

 Plot

-Marie, a cashier in the tunnel of love Zum Walfisch on the Prater in Vienna, and Baron Christian von B. fall in love, but their relationship is disrupted by the willful involvement of the dancer Valette, who always wears a mask.
+Marie, a cashier in the tunnel of love Zum Walfisch on the Prater in Vienna, and Baron Christian von B. fall in love, but their relationship is disrupted by the capricious involvement of the dancer Valette, who always wears a mask.
 Christian eventually follows Valette to Paris.
 When he tears the golden mask from her face he is shocked to discover that she is disfigured by a disease.
 He returns to Vienna with the intention of putting an end to his life, but at the last minute Marie is able to save him.

 The ride through the tunnel of love is associated in this film with the journey into one's own self.